AmyNicole8715/ytvideo-kata/README.md

 React App will automatically load the key from the .env file.
 So long as you name it REACT_APP_YOUTUBE_API_KEY, it will be loaded.

 ## You MUST add your .env file to your .gitignore file, otherwise your key will be public. ##
+In key.js you will need to add the following line for the app to work: export const YOUTUBE_API_KEY = process.env.REACT_APP_YOUTUBE_API_KEY